← Back to Blog

 E-commerce ($1M+/month brands)

-At this revenue level, you're getting 300-600 customer calls per day.
-After-hours volume — 5 PM to midnight — typically represents 30-40% of that.
-If your phones are dark after 6 PM, you're missing roughly 90-180 calls a day from customers with intent.
+At this revenue level, you're getting 300 to 600 customer calls a day.
+After hours volume (5 PM to midnight) is typically 30 to 40% of that.
+If your phones are dark after 6 PM, you're missing roughly 90 to 180 calls a day from customers with intent.

-For a brand with a $150 average order value and 1.7 items per order, each call represents roughly $255 in potential revenue.
-Miss 100 after-hours calls per day, 30 of which were buying intent — that's $7,650 a day. $2.7M annually.
+For a brand with a $150 average order value and 1.7 items per order, each call is worth roughly $255 in potential revenue.
+Miss 100 after hours calls a day, 30 of which had buying intent.
+That's $7,650 a day. $2.7M a year.

-Even conservatively — $250K to $500K annually in missed after-hours revenue is the range we consistently see for brands doing $1M+ per month.
-That number scales linearly with your revenue.
+We consistently see $250K to $500K a year in missed after hours revenue for brands doing $1M+ per month.
+That scales linearly with revenue.

 Medical and aesthetic clinics

-One missed €2,500 aesthetic procedure booking per day from the lunch-hour window — when the front desk is unavailable and patients are calling on their break.
+One missed €2,500 aesthetic procedure booking a day from the lunch hour window, when the front desk is unavailable and patients are calling on their break.

 1 missed booking/day × €2,500 × 260 working days = €650,000/year

-That's one clinic.
+One clinic.
 One procedure type.
-One daily missed call.
+One missed call a day.

 The Fix Is Cheaper Than the Problem

-The standard solution to a missed call problem is hiring.
-Another receptionist runs $40,000–$80,000 per year in salary and benefits.
+The standard answer to a missed call problem is hiring.
+Another receptionist runs $40,000 to $80,000 a year in salary and benefits.
 They still can't work 24/7.
-They still can only handle one call at a time.
-And you still have the same structural gap.
+They still handle one call at a time.
+The structural gap doesn't close.

-And the AI handles 70-80% of call volume automatically — FAQs, bookings, order status, qualification.
-The receptionist you already have handles the calls that need a human.
+A well deployed AI voice agent answers every call.
+In parallel.
+At 3 AM.
+No PTO.
+The managed monthly cost is a small fraction of a receptionist's salary, and the agent handles 70 to 80% of call volume automatically: FAQs, bookings, order status, qualification.
+The receptionist you already have handles the calls that actually need a human.

 Month 1 Results

-For one client — a service business with 412 calls/month and a 22% miss rate — month 1 results after deploying an AI voice agent:
+One client, a service business with 412 calls a month and a 22% miss rate.
+Month 1 results after deploying an AI voice agent:

 • → Miss rate dropped from 22% to under 3%